-I am lecturer in English, English for specific Purposes at Centre for Languages and Literature at Lund University.
-I am in charge of most of the Academic Writing courses in doctoral programs at LTH and conduct research in the field of writing pedagogy and functional linguistics.
+I am a lecturer in English, English for specific Purposes at Centre for Languages and Literature at Lund University.
+I am in charge of most of the Academic Writing courses in doctoral programmes at LTH and conduct research in the field of writing pedagogy and functional linguistics.
 Before I came to Lund University, I worked with similar issues at Chalmers Technical University.

 I am a senior lecturer and associate professor in Water and Environmental Engineering and also study director for the research education at the department of Chemical Engineering.
 My research is about removal of organic micropollutants, for example pharmaceutical residues, in wastewater.
 I have a great interest in research supervision and in writing (in Swedish) of engineers and researchers.
 At CEE, I work with higher education pedagogical education and issues related to postgraduate education.

 I started working as an academic developer at LTH in January 2022.
 Before that, I have first been a physical oceanographer (where I did my studies, PhD and postdoctoral research) in Germany, the UK and Norway, but then for the last decade or so worked in academic development and science communication in both Germany and Norway.
 I teach classes on those topics, but I also like to get involved hands-on - as a consultant or as the person "actually doing the work".